heidihuang-wav/quartz/content/Journal/2024/Reflections from 3rd year of college.md

 Out of all three years so far, I’ve grown the most in my junior year.
 Here’s how it went and what I learned along the way:
 ### Dropping the Public Health major
 At the beginning of Fall semester of junior year, I was enrolled in an upper-division public health course, but I quickly realized the Public Health major wasn’t the right fit for me.
-I *did* enjoy some classes, such as [Public Health 150D: Introduction to Health Policy and Management](https://classes.berkeley.edu/content/pbhlth-150d) and [Public Health 142: Intro to Biostatistics](https://classes.berkeley.edu/content/2023-fall-pbhlth-142-001-lec-001), but the rest of the major requirements did not interest me.
+I *did* enjoy some classes, such as [Intro to Health Policy and Management](https://classes.berkeley.edu/content/pbhlth-150d) and [Biostatistics](https://classes.berkeley.edu/content/2023-fall-pbhlth-142-001-lec-001), but the rest of the major requirements did not interest me.
 I felt the opportunity cost of staying in the rest of those classes for the sake of completing the major just so I could have "Public Health BA" on my diploma was too high.

 What I took away from this:
 - ==follow your curiosity==